CloudDesk/Zuno-hr-India-Api/docs/PMS_scope.md

 - Clear status traceability
 - Reporting-ready structured data

-## 19. Example Business Flow
+## 22. Example Business Flow

 Example:

 - Employee is assigned to Annual 2026 PMS cycle
-- Employee sets a goal: "Become proficient in communication"
+- Employee sets a goal: "Improve client handling by managing project communication proactively and resolving client issues within agreed timelines"
 - Employee submits goals
 - Manager reviews and approves goals
-- During self-review, employee updates progress and rates performance as "Good"
+- During self-review, employee updates progress and rates performance as "Very Good"
-- Manager reviews and records rating as "Very Good"
+- Manager reviews and records rating as "Good"
-- Employee adds final comments such as "Handled client presentations successfully"
+- Employee adds final comments such as "Handled client calls effectively, resolved escalation points on time, and improved stakeholder communication across deliveries"
 - Manager rechecks and submits final review
 - Employee accepts the evaluation
 - The assignment moves to `FINALIZED`
 - Final rating and comments are frozen

-## 20. Recommended Implementation Notes
+## 23. Recommended Implementation Notes

 To keep the module robust and maintainable, the implementation should follow these design principles: